kamryns/curly-cupboard/docs/Sponsor.md

 <td>
 Feedback:
 <br>
+contact: sdafoe@powayusd.com  <br>

-- give positive reinforcement to a reader
+- give positive reinforcement to a reader <br>
-- positive reinforcement makes them want to go back
+- positive reinforcement makes them want to go back  <br>
-- positive enforcement for us is social
+- positive enforcement for us is social  <br>
-- reading group, get connected
+- reading group, get connected  <br>
-- drop down menu of really easy and accessible titles
+- drop down menu of really easy and accessible titles  <br>
-- link to forum where you can do discussion
+- link to forum where you can do discussion  <br>
-- Website is catered to 2 groups:
+- Website is catered to 2 groups: <br>
-  - People who want to get into reading
+  - People who want to get into reading  <br>
-  - People who already read but want to explore deeper
+  - People who already read but want to explore deeper <br>
-- two different forums, for two different groups
+- two different forums, for two different groups  <br>
-- two different main pages for the two types of people
+- two different main pages for the two types of people  <br>
-- forums need to be monitored
+- forums need to be monitored  <br>
-- different genre match feature
+- different genre match feature  <br>
-  - ex: non fiction and fiction, how do they relate?
+  - ex: non fiction and fiction, how do they relate? <br>